blueteamvillage/ctf-infra/README.md

 ## Guide

-The guide leverages the [Makefile][repo-makefile] in this repository to simplify how the commands are being presented.
-The Makefile is in order of the commands being run, to get an in-depth walkthrough of the setup go ahead and checkout the [Guide][repo-guide].
+The guide leverages the [Makefile](https://github.com/blueteamvillage/ctf-infra/blob/main/kind/Makefile) in this repository to simplify how the commands are being presented.
+The Makefile is in order of the commands being run, to get an in-depth walkthrough of the setup go ahead and checkout the [Guide](https://github.com/blueteamvillage/ctf-infra/blob/main/kind/README.md).

 ## Known limitations